Why automation is at the heart of improving multichannel customer service

 Deflecting routine interactions to automated channels doesn’t just increase efficiency but it is popular with consumers too.
 Over eight in ten (83%) already use or are happy to use self-service systems on company websites, and 64% say they are open to interacting with automated chatbots to receive answers.

 Showing the impact of new AI-powered technology, over half (54%) would like to use intelligent voice assistants, such as Amazon’s Alexa Google Home and Siri from Apple to interact with brands.
 A significant number of respondents (14%) of respondents already did so.

 Eptica’s research underscores the size of the challenge facing brands – and it also shows the importance of automated, self-service channels to meeting their needs.
 Not only does automation improve the experience and increase productivity it frees up agents to focus on more complex, detailed queries where human skills such as empathy are best deployed, boosting engagement and brand reputation.
 Today’s customers want a mix of human and automated service, depending on their needs, meaning brands need to put in place a strategy that balances the two.

 To explore the potential impact of automation on customer service, we have created the 2018 Eptica Customer Experience Automation Study.
-This comprehensive guide outlines the findings of Eptica’s consumer research and provides a best practice guide for organisations to help them achieve the benefits of automating customer service and freeing agents to focus on higher value conversations.
-Download a full copy here.
+This comprehensive guide outlines the findings of Eptica’s consumer research and provides a best practice guide for organisations to help them achieve the benefits of automating customer service and freeing agents to focus on higher-value conversations.
+Download your copy here.